pococms/poco/pages/technical-overview.md

+---
+Keywords: "PocoCMS, PocoCMS summary, technical overview, how does PocoCMS work"
+---

 # PocoCMS Technical Overview

-**Come back 1 September 2022 for something more substantial**

 PocoCMS is a single executable file that reads a directory tree of files, converts Markdown files